Neuroquila-n8fall/odroid-carpc-nano33/README.md

 ![Alt Text](https://github.com/Neuroquila-n8fall/odroid-carpc-nano33/blob/master/EagleFiles/CarPC-CC-Rev3_Wiring.png)
 All of the terminals have a Description on the bottom which usually is hidden by the terminal itself.
 That's why a more descriptive text is added to the top.
 You'll find a Terminal for the following auxillary devices:
-- Display (VU7A+): One Output for controlling the background lighting nd one for triggering he power button
+- Display (VU7A+): One Output for controlling the background lighting and one for triggering the power button
 - CAN-Bus: You can hook up your K-Can to the screw terminal or the pin headers behind.
 - PC: This is the output for the Odroid.
 It receives power directly from the 12V terminal
 - 12V: Power supply input from an external regulated power supply.
 I heavily recommend a supply board with the LTC3780 chip.